Reasons for This Common Reaction in Men and Suggestions on What to Do

 - Pregnant, but he does not want the baby?
 Our counseling experience shows that 1 in 3 women consider abortion for this reason.

-- His negative reaction could stem from the fact that: He is still in shock, overwhelmed, or focused solely on rational concerns.
-He would also have a harder time adjusting to the thought since he has no physical sensation of the pregnancy.
+- His rebuff could stem from the fact that he is still in shock, does not perceive himself as a dad yet, or is focused solely on rational concerns.
+He may also have a harder time adjusting to the idea since he has no physical sensation of the pregnancy.

 - His initial rejection may not last.
 According to our experience, most men just need more time.
 In most cases, he will become supportive of you and the baby.

 This article may help you understand your man and provide suggestions on how to respond.

 Are you pregnant, but your relationship status is complicated?
 Find advice and information HERE.

 How do I respond if he does not want the baby? — Test

 Do you find yourself in this situation right now?
 Answer three multiple-choice questions about your current circumstances.
 An immediate evaluation will appear on your screen.

 Why Does He React the Way He Does? — Four Possible Explanations